UCL-ARC/Mutein/Documents/yamlmake.md

   - action:
       name: "download_reference"
       exec: "local"
+      input:
-      input: "metadata/GRCh38_reference_url.txt"
+        url: "metadata/GRCh38_reference_url.txt"
+      output:
-      output: "reference/GRCh38.fasta.gz"
+        fastq: "reference/GRCh38.fasta.gz"
       shell: |
-        wget $(cat {%input}) -O {%output}
+        wget $(cat {%url}) -O {%fastq}
 ```

 Each action specifies one or more input and output files.
 If the output files are all present and more recent than any input file then the action is not executed.
 Likewise if any input file is missing the action will not run.
 The shell field of the action contains curly bracket placeholders where YAMLmake substitutes the input and output filenames before running the command either locally or through GridEngine.
 Provided the return code is zero and all the specified output files were created the action is considered to have succeeded.
 If the action is considered to have failed then any output files present will be removed, either by deletion or moving to a specified recycle bin folder.
 They can also be flagged as stale in-place by setting the mtime to a special value.

 ### include

 The `include` item above causes the referred to file to be inserted into the pipeline as if it had been copy-pasted in at the location of the include.
 The included file can contain any YAMLmake configuration, including further nested includes and modules.
+When a pipeline first starts running the configuration state is set to build-in default values for the internal YAMLmake config fields.
+These then get overridden by any `config` items encountered in the main pipeline file or any includes.

 ### config